-DOTL4 has a setting range of 0-50 milliseconds.
-For a Step Distance scheme, DOTL4 can be left at any setting within its range without affecting scheme operation.
+PUTL1 can be set over the range of 1 to 50 milliseconds.
+PUTL4 and DOTL4 have setting ranges of 0-50 milliseconds.
+For a Step Distance scheme, PUTL1, PUTL4, and DOTL4 can be left at any setting within their range without affecting scheme operation.